Least trimmed squares regression with missing values and cellwise outliers: Introduction

 Real data often contains outliers.
 These outlying data deviate from the structure suggested by the majority of the data, thereby raising concern that they may have been generated by a different mechanism.
 Whether these outlying data are errors or informative pieces of information, it is essential to detect them.

 Our preferred approach for detecting outliers is that of robust statistics.
 This approach first fits a model to the majority of the data, and then finds outliers by measuring their distance from the robust fit.
 Many proposals for robust regression have been made, such as the least trimmed squares (LTS) method \citep{rousseeuw1984least}.
 LTS minimizes the sum of squared residuals on a subset of the cases, rather than on all of them as in OLS.
 By focusing on a subset, LTS finds the central part of the data that fits most tightly.
 Suspicious points are then detected by looking at the residuals with respect to this fit.
-Alternative approaches are S-estimators \citep{rousseeuw1984robust} and MM-estimators \citep{yohai1987high}.
 For a book-length treatment see \cite{RL1987}.

 What all these methods have in common, is that they consider casewise outliers.
 This assumes that a case is either entirely clean, or entirely suspicious.
 More recently, a different paradigm has gained traction in the development of robust statistics.
 Instead of assuming outlying cases, it assumes instead that some cells in the data matrix (containing the predictors and the response) have been replaced by suspicious values.
-This cellwise paradigm was formalized by \cite{alqallaf2009}. \cite{challenges} review the challenges of this approach, and provide a summary of statistical settings in which progress has been made, such as cellwise robust estimation of covariance matrices.
+This cellwise paradigm was formalized by \cite{alqallaf2009}.
+The challenges this poses are reviewed by \cite{challenges}, with a summary of statistical settings in which progress has been made, such as cellwise robust estimation of covariance matrices.